OpenTermsArchive/contrib-versions/Blogspot/Terms of Service.md

-Google Terms of Service
+Google Terms of Service Welcome to Google!

-Last modified: November 11, 2013 (view archived versions)

-Welcome to Google!
+The below terms are effective April 14, 2014.
+To view previous versions click here.

 Thanks for using our products and services (“Services”).
 The Services are provided by Google Inc. (“Google”), located at 1600 Amphitheatre Parkway, Mountain View, CA 94043, United States.